"Other Legacies shakes up a century of American Poetics."

 Author Bio

-Martin Rock teaches writing and climate justice at University of California, San Diego and Co-Directs The Unsung Masters Series.
+Martin Rock teaches writing and climate justice at University of California, San Diego and co-directs The Unsung Masters Series.